PatrickLipka/tt/README.md

 * `PREFIX` - install prefix, defaults to `/usr/local`
 * `USER_NAME` - user name to be mentioned in monthly reports, defaults to `$USER`
 * `TRACKING_DIR` - directory where tracking files are saved, defaults to `$HOME/track`
+* `CPPFLAGS` - set to `-UFORMATTED_TEXT` if your terminal does not support usual Unix escape sequences

 The user name and tracking directory can also be set after installation by modifying `$PREFIX/etc/tt.conf`